TEG-Blue · The Emotional Gradient Blueprint

 What is the difference between a passing state and a chronic one?

-What research is the Nervous System Gradient grounded in?
+What research is TEG-Blue grounded in?